ansibleguy/collection_nftables/README.md

 sudo apt policy nftables
 ```

 The ansible-modules of this collection use the [python3-nftables module](https://ral-arturo.org/2020/11/22/python-nftables-tutorial.html) to interact with nftables.
-This interface is already used by [firewalld](https://firewalld.org/2019/09/libnftables-JSON).

 You can either install it using your package manager (_apt in the example_) or using pip (_[unofficial version provided by AnsibleGuy](https://github.com/ansibleguy/python3-nftables)_) on the target system.